Unconventional Altermagnetism in Quasicrystals: A Hyperspatial Projective Construction

 where $\mathcal{L}$ denotes the set of all integral linear combinations of the basis wavevectors.
 Different from conventional symmetry analysis in crystals, symmetry operations in the magnetic point group $G_M$ of quasiperiodic lattice do not leave the crystal invariant but rather take it into one that contains the same spatial distribution of bounded structures on any scale, which is termed \textit{indistinguishability}~\cite{ lifshitz1996symmetry, RevModPhys.69.1181, PhysRevLett.80.2717, Lifshitz:pz5002}.
 The indistinguishability requires that every symmetry operation $g$ and antisymmetry operation $g^\prime$ in $G_M$ is associated with a phase function $\Phi_g(\mathbf{k})$ or $\Phi_{g^\prime}(\mathbf{k})$, satisfying \cite{LIFSHITZ2005219},

 For the undecorated Ammann-Beenker quasicrystal with staggered spin order on AB sublattices, the corresponding gray magnetic point group $8mm1'$~\cite{LIFSHITZ2005219}, enforcing the constraint $\boldsymbol{S}(C_{8z}\mathbf{k})=\boldsymbol{S}(\mathbf{k})$, thus precluding altermagnetism.
-Decoration breaks this rotational symmetry, reducing the magnetic point group to $4mm1'$, thereby allowing altermagnetism even in collinear spin configurations---a contrast to conventional crystalline systems where noncollinearity is required~\cite{Cheong2024alterm_noncollinear, Cheong2025Alterm_classification}.
+Decoration breaks this rotational symmetry, reducing the magnetic point group to $8'm'm$, thereby allowing altermagnetism in collinear spin configurations.

 To substantiate the origin of this symmetry reduction and resulting altermagnetism, we invoke a superspace crystallographic perspective~\cite{jansseninternational, JANNER197947, janssen2018aperiodic, deloudi2009crystallography}, tracing the symmetry from the 4D parent hyperlattice.
 In the undecorated hypercubic lattice with opposite spins on AB sublattices, time reversal $\mathcal{T}$ ($1'$), exchanging the two types of spins, can be combined with a unit lattice translation $\tau=\mathbf{e}_i$ to recover the original hyperlattice, prohibiting spin splitting.
 However, the inclusion of decoration vertices breaks the combined $\tau\mathcal{T}=\{1|\tau;-1\}$ symmetry but preserves the composite operation $\mathcal{T}\tau C_{8z}=\{C_{8z}|\tau;-1\}$, which combines an 8-fold rotation, a translation $\tau$ and time reversal $\mathcal{T}$.
 Explicitly, the 4D $C_{8z}$ rotation acts on the hypercubic basis as: $\mathrm{e}_1\to-\mathrm{e}_3$, $\mathrm{e}_3\to\mathrm{e}_2$, $\mathrm{e}_2\to-\mathrm{e}_4$, $\mathrm{e}_4\to-\mathrm{e}_1.$ Under this transformation, a vertex $X_B=(n_1, n_2, n_3, n_4)$ in sublattice B and its nearby decoration $X_D=X_B+\bm{v}$, transforms to $\widetilde{X}_B=(-n_4, n_3, -n_1, -n_2)$ and $\widetilde{X}_D=\widetilde{X}_A+\bm{v}$ with $\widetilde{X}_A=(-n_4-1, n_3, -n_1-1, -n_2-1)$ in sublattice A. While $\widetilde{X}_B$ remains within the B sublattice, $\widetilde{X}_D$ does not map to a decorated site, thus breaking the original hyperlattice symmetry.
 Nonetheless, the combined operation $\{C_{8z}|\tau;-1\}$ maps the decorated hyperlattice onto itself up to a translation (see SM~\footnotemark[\value{footnote}]).
 This residual composite symmetry is responsible for the emergent $C_{8}\mathcal{T}$ invariance of the spin-resolved spectral function.